agummds/agummds/README.md

 Right now I want to focus on studying IT specialist in the field of Software Engineer, actually there are many things that I want to focus on, such as cloud engineers and software developers

-I also have a [LinkedIn] account (https://www.linkedin.com/in/agum-medisa-237030202/), don't forget to connect with each other...
+I also have a [LinkedIn](https://www.linkedin.com/in/agum-medisa-237030202/) account, don't forget to connect with each other...

 ### Tech Stack
 <br>